 BIO672 Molecular Biology: This four hour lecture and laboratory course provides an analysis of the molecular mechanisms by which stored information directs cellular development.
 Emphasis is on storage and transmission of genetic information, regulation of gene expression, and the role of these processes in development.
 The labs focus on modern techniques of recombinant DNA analysis.
 Brian Tague, Biology Department

 CABI704 Cell Biology of Cancer.
 This three hour lecture course teaches students how to evaluate and communicate scientifically in the area of cell biology and cancer.
 This course uses current peer-reviewed journal articles to teach fundamental concepts and act as a medium for allowing the students to communicate ideas.
 Prepares the student to write a thesis proposal and practice defending this proposal.
-Cancer Biology.
+Scott Cramer, Cancer Biology.

 HES650 Human Physiology: This three hour lecture course presents the basic principles and concepts of the function of selected systems of the human body, with emphasis on the muscular, cardiovascular, pulmonary, and nervous systems.
 Michael Berry and Peter Brubaker, Health and Exercise Sciences